did10/mdmcleaner/README.md

 To process MAGs and SAGs, simply use the "clean" function of MDMcleaner.
 If you have multiple genomes, specify them all at once instead of calling MDMcleaner individually for each genome.
 This reduces processing time by allowing the reuse of database objects without needing to reinitialize them for every query genome.
 For safety reasons the number of threads used is set to 1 by default.
 However many steps of the MDMcleaner pipeline can profit from using multiple threads.
 Remember to specify as many threads as you can safely use on your system.

-For each genome, intermediary results are stored in a seperate subfolder in "mdmcleaner_results".
+For each genome, intermediary results are stored in a separate subfolder in "mdmcleaner_results".
 Delete them only when you are finished, as these allow resuming or rerunning analyses without having to redo all analyses from scratch...

 By default, mdmcleaner will try to resolve any potential reference-database ambiguities it encounters.
 This will increase run time and may not always be successful.
 If speed is of essence, this can be skipped by using the ```--fast_run``` argument